hpatel530/hpatel530.github.io/_posts/2020-12-16-blog_number_7_by_hiten_patel.markdown

 **Conclusion**

-Autonomous cars promise to be an efficient and sustainable mode of transportation for everyone, preventing accidents, mitigating deaths, reducing C02 emssions and making commuting convenient for all.
+Autonomous cars promise to be an efficient and sustainable mode of transportation for everyone, preventing accidents, mitigating deaths, reducing C02 emissions and making commuting convenient for all.
 The evolution of autonomous cars is continuing and modern AI technologies and machine learning development is making rapid leaps forward.
 If the people’s thought hasn’t changed about self-driving cars being safe, these cars are already safe and are becoming safer.